This music video is called Haifa Wahbi Live at Tolerance.

 The eight-hour performance of the Lebanese singer in the Bahraini king’s palace ended with a scandal.

-A few days ago the Lebanese famous pop princes Haifa Wahbi has received an invitation for performance in several Gulf countries including Qatar and Bahrain.
+A few days ago the Lebanese famous pop princess Haifa Wahbi has received an invitation for performance in several Gulf countries including Qatar and Bahrain.
 Eyebrows were raised across the Gulf countries this week after rumors surfaced that Prime Minister Sheikh Jassim bin Jaber Al Thani bought Haifa a luxurious $1 million beach villa.

 There were many speculations around this generosity of the Qatari prime minister.